+(1) Required for Organ, Piano and Harpsichord candidates

+(2) Available for certain Performance subjects only.
+Must be taken if Head of Department so requires.

-- (3) Required for Organ candidates
+(3) Required for Organ candidates

 Taught in odd-numbered years

-†† Taught in even-numbered years
+†† Taught in cven-numbered years

 DIPLOMA IN MUSIC WITH HONOURS DipMus(Hons)